-The National Volleyball Federations affiliated with the FIVB classified the international Volleyball competitions using the following criteria as a basis:
+International Volleyball competitions are classified the international Volleyball competitions using the following criteria as a basis:

-- a. the governing body; - b. the Specific Competition Regulations to be applied; and - c. the financial conditions to be applied by the FIVB.
+- a. the governing body;

+- b. the Competition Regulations to be applied; and

+- c. its sporting and financial conditions.

 1.3 CATEGORIES OF INTERNATIONAL VOLLEYBALL COMPETITIONS